MSSW Application Requirements and Instructions

 One-Year Residency for Working Professionals

-• Applicants must have completed two years of full-time, or four years of part-time, direct practice professional experience at the time of application.
+• Applicants must have completed two years of full-time, or four years of part-time, direct-practice professional experience at the time of application.

 • During residency, students complete 28 practicum hours per week at their place of employment.